hannahconroy/NEON_CO2_Macrosystems_LIDAR/README.md

 ## Problem Statement
 This project will attempt establish the differences between the five sites in terms of terrestrial carbon transport.
 Specifically, I hope to answer:
 * What is the total biomass at each site?
-* What is the net primary productivity at each site?
+* What is the biomass averaged by area at each site?
-* What is the gross primary productivity at each site?
+* How does the biomass at each site change from year to year?

 ## The Data
 Neon collects multiple data sets with their Airborne Observation Platform (AOP).
 The data is processed at different levels and includes a discrete and full-waveform lidar to provide 3-D information about the landscape and an imaging spectrometer to allow discrimation of land cover types and vegetation.
 I will look at the following data for this project: